kolkhis/tech-notes/homelab/homelab_initial_setup.md

 First Error:
 `The installer could not find any supported hard disks.`

+??? info "Spoiler Alert (Fix)"

+    Fix: Boot into BIOS (F11 on startup), go to "Device Settings".
+    There is an option in the BIOS in the "Device Settings", under the "Hardware RAID Controller", that says "Convert to Non-RAID Disk".

+    This must be done for each disk.

 I have an 800GB SSD in drive bay 0.

 I hit "OK" and was dropped into a bash shell on the Proxmox VE system.